Sharonayodele/budget_analysis/README.md

 |HR	     |$105,000.00    |$160,000.00	|$265,000.00|
 |IT	     |$90,000.00     |$51,000.00	|$241,000.00|

 Sales, engineering, and marketing have the highest expenditures.
 Therefore, more resources should be budgeted for these departments.
-IT has the least expenditure.
+While IT department still has the least expenditure.

 ### 3. Can a year’s budget cover all expenses for each department?